-Homelessness affects nearly 40,000 Veterans in the United States.
-In addition to homelessness, Veterans can also struggle with post-traumatic stress disorder (PTSD) or substance abuse disorders following active duty.
-Furthermore, some Veterans may not easily find work after military service, as many military skills do not transfer to civilian jobs.
+Homelessness affects nearly 40,000 Veterans and First Responders in the United States.
+In addition to homelessness, Veterans and First Responders can also struggle with post-traumatic stress disorder (PTSD) or substance abuse disorders following active duty.
+Furthermore, some Veterans and First Responders may not easily find work after military service, as many military skills do not transfer to civilian jobs.
 These lingering mental health problems and challenges with job security can make it difficult to maintain an income suitable for stable and safe housing.
-Sunrise Veterans Health offers help for homeless Veterans with mental health and substance use disorders.
+Sunrise Rehabilitation and Recovery offers help for homeless Veterans with mental health and substance use disorders.

 Statistics on Veterans and Homelessness

 The US Department of Housing and Urban Development (HUD) works to understand homelessness and provide help for homeless Veterans.
 Homeless Veterans might live on the streets, in homeless camps or tents, in transitional housing, or at an emergency shelter.
 To add, Veterans living in places like these might always be on the move and never feel safe or secure, negatively impacting their mental health.

 According to the U.S. Department of Veterans Affairs (VA), the following statistics highlight the need to provide help for homeless Veterans:

 - Each night in January 2020, an estimated 37,252 Veterans experienced homelessness.

 - 64% of Veterans exiting VA or other community-based housing programs engaged in mental health treatment in 2020.